zydou/arti/doc/dev/notes/circuit-padding.md

 ### Interacting with congestion control

+For both client-side and relay-side machines, there are no *direct* interactions between padding machines and congestion control.
+Padding machine induced blocking is NOT a congestion signal to the congestion control system (unlike TLS-induced blocking, which is such a signal).

-We do not have any interaction between padding and congestion control at client-side machines, because our [Client-side Blocking Design](#blocking-for-client-side-machines) only operates on the packaging of DATA cells from streams.
-With this design, client-side blocking is always safe to use.
+Addtionally, we do not have *any* interaction between padding and congestion control at client-side machines, because our [Client-side Blocking Design](#blocking-for-client-side-machines) only operates on the packaging of DATA cells from streams.
+With this design, client-side blocking is always safe to use, because blocking at this point only causes _local pushback_ on streams, and does not interfere with the RTT measurement of DATA cell delivery vs SENDME responses.

 However, since our [Relay-Side Blocking Design](#blocking-for-relay-side-machines) allows a circuit's inbound (toward-the-client) cell queue to become blocked for reasons other